Massively Parallel Processing (MPP)

 Conclusion

-Whether you're building high-concurrency dashboards, lakehouse analytics platforms, or multi-tenant external analytics services, MPP is the architectural backbone that enables real-time interactivity at scale.
-And with the rise of cloud-native engines that support vectorized execution, elastic compute, and decoupled storage—like StarRocks—MPP is no longer reserved for niche use cases.
-It's becoming the default architecture for modern analytical systems.
+If you’re building high-concurrency dashboards, lakehouse analytics that blend “today” with deep history, or multi-tenant external analytics, MPP is the right backbone.
+With cloud-native engines that pair vectorized execution, distributed finalization, and decoupled storage—like StarRocks—this isn’t a niche pattern anymore; it’s the default architecture for modern analytical systems.

 Frequently Asked Questions (FAQ)